isralduke/thatbook/33-micah.md

 > The Lord will reign over them on Mount Zion,
 > from that day forward and forevermore.”
 > <a>4:8</a> As for you, watchtower for the flock,
-> fortress of Daughter Zion—
+> fortress of Daughter Zion —
 > your former dominion will be restored,
 > the sovereignty that belongs to Daughter Jerusalem.
 > <a>4:9</a> Jerusalem, why are you now shouting so loudly?